 Ensure that the External sharing and Conditional Access settings check box is selected, and then click Next.

-On the Define external sharing and device access settings page, select the Use Azure AD Conditional Access to protect labeled SharePoint sites check box.
+On the Define external sharing and device access settings page, select the Use Microsoft Entra Conditional Access to protect labeled SharePoint sites check box.

 Select the Choose an existing authentication context option.